DK429/timingdiagrams/README.md

 2) Click **Transfer to Visible** — the window covering cycles **1..(1+viewCycles)** is copied at 1:1 scale.

 No changes to defaults, validation, or min-green logic.

-### Queued indicators
-When a request is early (min-green/intergreen), a dashed blue line shows the queued window; a small triangle marks the realised change.